datacarpentry/wrangling-genomics/episodes/01-background.md

 - "Why is this experiment important?"
 objectives:
 - "Why study *E. coli*?"
-- "Understand the data set"
+- "Understand the data set."
 - "What is hypermutability?"
 keypoints:
 - "It's important to record and understand your experiment's metadata."